tklengyel/xen/docs/misc/xen-command-line.markdown

 option all pages not marked as unusable in the E820 table will get a mapping established.

+### ipt
+> `= guest`

+> Default: `off`

+This option is use for switch on the Intel Processor Trace feature in HVM guest when 'ipt=guest'.
+By default, this feature is disabled in guest.
+Intel Processor Trace virtualization depend on EPT, so it can only enabled in HVM guest at present.

 ### irq\_ratelimit (x86)
 > `= <integer>`